linpengcheng/PurefunctionPipelineDataflow/README.md

   from general programming to explainable AI, from manufacturing industry to IT industry, from energy to finance, from cash flow to medical angiography, from myth to Transformers, from the missile's "Fire-and-Forget" technology to Boeing aircraft pulse production line technology.

+- After I created the "Warehouse/Workshop Model", I became enlightened and achieved what Confucius said, "My Tao is consistent."
+That is: My doctrine can be connected by a fundamental principle (or ideology).
+  Throughout human history:
+  - There are very few people who can use a fundamental principle (or ideology) to penetrate an industry theoretical system.
+  - Fewer people can use a fundamental principle (or ideology) to penetrate multiple industry theoretical systems.
+  - It is even rarer to be able to prove this fundamental principle (or ideology) with a mathematical model.
+  - A person who enables elementary school children to understand this fundamental principle (or ideology).
+Only me.
+  Therefore, my theory is the closest to the "Tao" theory.

 ## My and Other Peoples Related Views